dubiousconst282/DistIL/README.md

 Post-build IL optimizer and intermediate representation for .NET programs.

 # Installation and Usage
 The optimizer is distributed as a MSBuild task via NuGet, [DistIL.OptimizerTask](https://www.nuget.org/packages/DistIL.OptimizerTask).
-It currently only targets .NET 7+ projects.
+It only targets .NET 7+ projects.

 By default, it will only be invoked in _Release_ mode and transform methods and classes annotated with `[Optimize]`.
-It can be enabled globally by setting the `DistilAllMethods` project property to `true`, however that is not recommended because it could lead to unexpected behavior changes.
+It can be enabled globally by setting the `DistilAllMethods` project property to `true`, but be aware that doing so may break code or lead to unexpected behavior changes.

 The IR and infrastructure are provided separately as a standalone library, [DistIL.Core](https://www.nuget.org/packages/DistIL.Core).
 See the [API walkthrough](./docs/api-walkthrough.md) for details.